San Juan Hill, Manhattan

-San Juan Hill was a community in what is now the Lincoln Square neighborhood of the Upper West Side in Manhattan, New York City.
+San Juan Hill, also called Columbus Hill, was a community in what is now the Lincoln Square neighborhood of the Upper West Side in Manhattan, New York City.
 Its residents were mostly African-American, Afro-Caribbean, and Puerto Rican, and comprised one of the largest African-American communities in New York before World War I. San Juan Hill was bound by 59th Street to the south, West End Avenue to the west, 65th Street to the north, and Amsterdam Avenue (part of Tenth Avenue) to the east.
-The site is now occupied by Lincoln Center, a 16.3 acre complex dedicated to the performing arts.
+The site is now occupied by Lincoln Center, a 16.3 acre complex dedicated to the performing arts as well as a campus of Fordham University.

 Etymology

 There are different opinions as to why the area was called San Juan Hill.
 Some critics say that it refers to the Spanish–American War of 1898 fought in Cuba.
 It is also said that it was because African-American veterans from the war lived in the area.
 Others say that the name was given to the area due to the constant ethnic gang fights between African-Americans and Irish-American gangs.